Post Job

 Anthropology Major Jobs

-Depending on the industry that anthropology majors work in, their salaries can vary significantly.
-In fact, we found that anthropology majors who work in the health care industry have an average salary of $64,777, while those who work in the construction industry have an average salary of $37,659.
-If salary is the most important thing to you, then you should look for jobs in the health care industry.
+Anthropology major salaries vary significantly by industry.
+Graduates with an anthropology bachelor's degree who work in the health care industry have an average salary of $64,777, while those graduates who work in the construction industry have an average salary of $37,659.
+If pay is important to you, then you should look for anthropology jobs in the health care industry.

 RankIndustryAverage Anthropology Salary Anthropology Salary Range